HypeCheck

 Absorption & Bioavailability

-Unknown — AstraGin is itself claimed to enhance bioavailability of other ingredients, but its own absorption and the real-world magnitude of its effect in humans has not been established by independent published clinical trials.
+Unknown — AstraGin is itself claimed to improve bioavailability of other nutrients, but its own absorption and mechanism in humans has not been independently validated in published clinical trials.

 Red Flags to Watch For

-• Doses used in products vary widely with no established human effective dose from independent research.
+• Dose used in products varies widely with no established human effective dose from independent research

 Research Sources